 Specify wavelength(s) for the aerosol optical properties in nm (in YAML sequence format) Up to three wavelengths can be selected.
-The specified wavelengths are used for the FAST-JX photolysis mechanism regardless of whether the RRTMG radiative transfer model is used.
+The specified wavelengths are used for the photolysis mechanism (either legacy FAST-JX or Cloud-J) regardless of whether the RRTMG radiative transfer model is used.